jacopofar/fleximatcher/README.md

 Define new tags
 --------------

-You can define a new tag by calling the method addTag (TODO: vedere i nomi e le varianti, descriverli brevemente spiegando i metodi per le annotazioni)
+You can define a new tag by calling the method addTag <!--- TODO: vedere i nomi e le varianti, descriverli brevemente spiegando i metodi per le annotazioni)
-(TODO: esempio dei nick)
+(TODO: esempio dei nick -->

 Define new rules
 ---------------